Gefilte fish: Preparation and serving

-Sweet vs savoury
+Sweet and savory versions

 Gefilte fish may be slightly sweet or savory.
-Preparation of gefilte fish with sugar or black pepper is considered an indicator of whether a Jewish community was Galitzianer (with sugar) or Litvak (with pepper); the boundary separating northern from southern East Yiddish has thus been dubbed "the Gefilte Fish Line".
-That this linguistic divide followed a line of sweet versus savoury gefilte fish preferences was first plotted by Yiddish linguist Marvin Herzog in the mid-1960s.
+Different preparations and taste preferences may be a proxy for reflecting Ashkenazi Jews' specific ancestral origins in Europe.
+The preference for sweet gefilte with sugar was popular among Galician Jews from central Europe, while gefilte fish with black pepper was preferred by the more northern Litvak Jews.
+The boundary separating the two camps was dubbed "the Gefilte Fish Line" by Yiddish linguist Marvin Herzog in the mid-1960s.

-If you trace this sweet-savory divide, you begin to see more than just a difference in palates.
-In the mid-1960s, Yiddish language scholar Marvin Herzog was perhaps the first to observe that plotting the boundaries of two of the main Yiddish dialects—the central Polish/Galician (Poylish/Galitzianer), and the more northern Lithuanian (Litvak)—creates a map that lines up exactly with the sweet and savory culinary lines.
-It's a division that doesn't map to any other political or natural border—a strictly Jewish geography later dubbed "the gefilte fish line."
-Tell us how you eat your gefilte fish, and we'll tell you who you are.
-[Italics in original.]

-The nineteenth century trend of sweeter gefilte fish to the west of the divide has its roots in the rise of the sugar beet industry in Poland.

-"Other Jews had savory noodle kugels," notes [Gil] Marks.
-"You didn't have sweet challah.
+Sweet gefilte fish with sugar in Galicia can be traced to the turn of the 19th century, when the first sugar beet factory opened in southern Poland.
+The sugar industry, which involved many Jews, grew rapidly, and sugar was included in many foods in the region.
+Culinary historian Gil Marks quipped that, '"Other Jews had savory noodle kugels.
+You didn't have sweet challah.
 The idea of putting sugar into anything else was absurd."
 But Polish Jews began to put sugar into all of these dishes.
 Previously peppery kugels.
 The now-sweet-and-sour stuffed cabbage.
-And gefilte fish.
+And gefilte fish.'

 Ready-to-serve

 The late 1930s brought a brand named Mother's from "Sidney Leibner, the son of a fish store owner."
 This ready-to-serve fish was followed by "Manischewitz, Mrs. Adler’s, Rokeach and others."

 The post-WWII method of making gefilte fish commercially takes the form of patties or balls, or utilizes a wax paper casing around a "log" of ground fish, which is then poached or baked.
 This product is sold in cans and glass jars, and packed in jelly made from fish broth, or the fish broth itself.
 The sodium content is relatively high at 220–290 mg/serving.
 Low-salt, low-carbohydrate, low-cholesterol, and sugar-free varieties are available.
 The patent for this jelly, which allowed mass-market distribution of gefilte fish, was granted on October 29, 1963, to Monroe Nash and Erich G. Freudenstein.

-Gefilte fish has been described as "an acquired taste," and twentieth century color-coded labels on jars of gefilte fish reflected this divide.
+Gefilte fish has been described as "an acquired taste".

 Grocery stores also sell frozen "logs" of gefilte fish.